gaizkadc/conductor/README.md

 ## Musician

-Musicians use Prometheus available cluster monitoring data.
-For that reason, prior to deploy any musician in the cluster the corresponding monitoring infrastructure must be deployed.
-A monitoring infrastructure is defined in components/monitoring/component.yaml.
-Deploy the corresponding services by running
+Musicians use Prometheus available cluster monitoring data through `metrics-collector`.
+The Prometheus deployment hence is managed from the `monitoring` repository and `musician` solely uses the `MetricsCollector` API.

+For historic reasons, we have the original Prometheus deployment still available in `components/monitoring`.
+The status collector that uses this deployment is also still available; start `musician` with the `--prometheus` flag instead of the `--metrics` flag.

+### Deprecated minikube instructions

 ```bash
 kubectl create namespace nalej